 Turbulence -- Mathematical models

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5850890~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5850890~S5

 Norton, Keith Edward, "A computational study of the flow fields around supersonic airfoils at low subsonic speeds" (2006).
 Masters Theses.
 5899.